cdwetal/address_book/README.md

 # address_book

-A simple address book app built on the MERN stack.
+A simple address book app built on a modified MERN stack.
+M is for MySQL in this case.

 ## Installing